+Finally, Kyle's advisor points out that additional rules and requirements apply to these plans, so it's important he consult a benefits expert about properly setting up and administering any of these plans.
 Some other taxpayers are also exempt.
-For example, larger real property businesses can elect to fully deduct their interest, but then would be required to use the alternative depreciation system for real property used in the business and can't claim bonus depreciation.
+For example, larger real property businesses can elect to fully deduct their interest.
+But then they're required to use the alternative depreciation system for real property used in the business and can't claim bonus depreciation.